dbenque/labkube/prez/2-deployments/README.md

 If the `selector` match a subset of the pod `labels` then kuberntes considers that the deployment controls the pod.
 This means that a pod can be under the control of several deployments!
 Select your labels and selector carefully to avoid such situation that lead to undetermined behavior.

+# Exercices

-# Exercice 1
+## Exercice 1

+Open the definition of a `replicaset` and check the ownerRef section.

+## Exercice 2

-Using the image `docker/whalesay` ( https://hub.docker.com/r/docker/whalesay/ ) , produce a deployment that generates pods which logs would be something like that:
+Using the image `docker/whalesay` from [here](https://hub.docker.com/r/docker/whalesay/) , produce a deployment that generates pods which logs would be something like that:

 ```shell
  ______________________